Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models: Analysis

 \subsection{Elemental Abundance Ratios}

 We derive the oxygen abundances with the direct method for the galaxies in our sample where both {\sc [Oiii]} and {\sc [Oii]} emission lines are detected.
 We use the PyNeb package {\tt getTemDen} to derive simultaneously $T_\mathrm{e}(\mathrm{OIII})$ from emission-line ratios of {\sc [Oiii]}$\lambda$4363.
+For galaxies without a significant {\sc [Oiii]} $\lambda4363$ detection, we derive $T_{\rm e}({\rm O^{++}})$ using PyNeb from the UV-to optical ratio

-For galaxies in which the {\sc [Oiii]}$\lambda$4363 line is not detected, we assume an electron temperature of $T_\mathrm{e}(\mathrm{OIII})$ using {\sc Oiii]}$\lambda$1661.
-We also derive $n_\mathrm{e}$ using the {\sc [Oii]}$\lambda\lambda$3727,3729 doublets.
-For galaxies without a detection of the {\sc [Oii]} doublets, we assume an electron density of $n_\mathrm{e} = 1000~\mathrm{cm^{-3}}$.
-This value is consistent with the typical density found for galaxies at $z \sim 7\text{--}9$ by \cite{2023ApJ...956..139I}.
+We also derive $n_{\rm e}$ using the {\sc [Oii]} $\lambda\lambda3727,3729$ doublet.
+For galaxies without a detection of the {\sc [Oii]} doublet, we assume $n_{\rm e}=1000~{\rm cm^{-3}}$.
+This value is consistent with the typical density found for galaxies at $z\sim7$--9 by \citet{2023ApJ...956..139I}.

+For RXCJ2248-ID, we derive $n_{\rm e}$ from the {\sc Niv]} $\lambda\lambda1483,1486$ doublet, which has been shown to indicate a high electron density in this galaxy \citep{2025ApJ...980..225T}.

+This fiducial treatment applies the {\sc [Oii]}-based density to the ionic-abundance calculation, which is a simplifying assumption when low- and high-ionization lines are combined.
+To assess the impact of a possible density difference, we perform a two-zone density-sensitivity calculation.
+We keep the low-ionization species O$^+$, S$^+$, and Fe$^{2+}$ fixed at the fiducial density, and recompute the high-ionization species O$^{2+}$, N$^{2+}$, N$^{3+}$, C$^{2+}$, Ne$^{2+}$, and Ar$^{3+}$ over $n_{\rm e,high}=10^2$--$10^5~{\rm cm^{-3}}$.
+The resulting abundance ratios show only modest changes over this density range, and the N/O enhancement remains in all cases.
+Thus, the high N/O ratios are not driven by adopting the {\sc [Oii]}-based density for the high-ionization lines.